mkskeller/frameworks-wiki/Inclusion-Criteria.md

 # Adding your project
 If you determine that your project meets the above criteria, you are welcome to nominate it for inclusion by creating a pull request.
 We request that all PRs include
 - a `Dockerfile` and (optional) `install.sh` to set up all necessary dependencies, download and install the framework, and compile example programs
-- a `README.md` with the following information: Docker setup (how to set up and run the docker instance), Architecture (a brief overview of the structure of the framework), Running examples (*explicit* instructions to generate input, navigate to the appropriate executable files, set up and run an execution), Modifying examples (*explicit* instructions on how to build examples, including changes to `cmake` or `make` files and compilation steps)
+- a `README.md` with the following information: a brief overview of your framework (architecture, protocol type, high-level goals), Docker setup (how to set up and run the docker instance), Architecture (a brief overview of the structure of the framework), Running examples (*explicit* instructions to generate input, navigate to the appropriate executable files, set up and run an execution), Modifying examples (*explicit* instructions on how to build examples, including e.g. changes to `cmake` or `make` files and compilation steps)
 - a `source/` directory containing all necessary files to compile and execute three example problems:
-    - `mult3`: multiply three integers together from 3 separate input parties, return an integer
+    - `mult3`: multiply three integers together from 3 separate input parties (or secret shared among 2 computational parties), return an integer
     - `innerprod`: compute the inner product of two length-10 vectors of integers, return an integer
     - `xtabs`: input is a pair of lists (length 10 or longer). for party A: IDs (integers) and bins (integers [0,5)). for party B: IDs (integers) and values (integers).
 Computes the bin-wise sum of values for IDs that are in both lists.
 Return a list (length 5) of sums.

+The comments of your pull request should also categorize your framework according to the criteria in the 'basics' table: Protocol family, computation parties supported, whether you support mixed mode computation, whether the protocol is semi-honest or maliciously secure, whether you can defend against a dishonest majority, whether the protocol is information-theoretically secure.
+If you are not sure, please read the paper for clarification or ask in the PR.
+Feel free to also help fill in the other tables, in part or full.

 Questions about these items should be raised in the issue tracker.